migangqui/spring-aws-s3-api/README.md

 You have run the command ```docker-compose up``` to make it work.

 I hardly recommend install AWS CLI in your local.
 It helps you to manage the buckets to run the tests with Localstack.
-Here you are the documentation to install: <https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html>
+Here you are the documentation to install the version 2: <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html>

-To create a local bucket you must run this command `aws --endpoint-url=http://localhost:4572 s3 mb s3://mytestbucket`
+To create a local bucket you must run this command `aws2 --endpoint-url=http://localhost:4572 s3 mb s3://mytestbucket`

-To check out if the bucket has been created run this command `aws --endpoint-url=http://localhost:4572 s3 ls`
+To check out if the bucket has been created run this command `aws2 --endpoint-url=http://localhost:4572 s3 ls`

 When you create a bucket, you have to add `yourbucketname.localhost` to your hosts local file mapped to `127.0.0.1`.